SanjaBozic/fidit/README.md

   </Navbar>
 </ScrollspyNav>
 ```
 Since we are creating a one-page website we will be using [ScrollspyNav](https://www.npmjs.com/package/react-scrollspy-nav) React component.
-With it when we click on a navigation link in our navbar the scroll will be automatically activated and we will be dragged to the correct section on the page.
+With it when we click on a navigation link in our navbar the scroll will be automatically activated and the screen will be dragged to the correct section on the page.
 Other than that, we will be using React Bootstrap components [Navbar](https://react-bootstrap.netlify.app/docs/components/navbar/), Container and [Offcanvas](https://react-bootstrap.netlify.app/docs/components/offcanvas).

 We will be using the Offcanvas component to build a hidden navigation bar.
 This navigation bar will be shown if our screen size is smaller than 720px, so it will be for mobile sizes.
 For Bootstrap screen size breakpoints take a look at this link [here](https://getbootstrap.com/docs/5.3/layout/grid/), but the most important thing to remember here is this grid (keep in mind this is the table for the Bootstrap version 5.3):